 The Medical Student Travel Award is intended to encourage and support medical students showing a strong interest in the specialty of pathology as a career choice.
-This award provides funding, to cover travel expenses up to $1,200.00, to attend the CAP Annual Meeting, where awardees will gain valuable insight and critical knowledge from experts regarding the field of pathology and career pathways.
+This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting (Oct.
+19–22, 2024, Las Vegas), where awardees will gain valuable insight and critical knowledge from experts regarding the field of pathology and its career pathways.

-To enhance the awardee’s experience at the Fall Residents Forum and CAP Annual Meeting, a Resident Forum Delegate will be assigned to help the awardee:
+To enhance the awardee’s experience at the Fall Residents Forum and CAP Annual Meeting, a Residents Forum Delegate will be assigned to help the awardee:

 - Learn more about the specialty of pathology and residency training programs

-- Broaden their understanding of the role pathologists play on the health care team
+- Broaden their understanding of the pathologist’s role on the health care team

 - Obtain networking opportunities with residents and practicing pathologists to learn more about pursuing and preparing for a career in pathology.